-From a professional point of view, the subject offers competencies that are necessary for the future insertion of the student in work fields, such as teaching Human and Social Sciences in public or private centers of Compulsory Secondary Education and Baccalaureate, or at the University.
+From a professional point of view, the subject offers competencies that are necessary for the future insertion of the student in work fields, such as teaching Human and Social Sciences in public or private centers of Compulsory Secondary Education and Baccalaureate, or at the University .
 Likewise, it is fundamental in the promotion of various socio-cultural activities and in the performance of public functions, where Philosophy as a whole plays a structuring character.

-4. Degree competences achieved in this course

-Course competences

-Code Description

-Explain the great historical waves of Thought, Art and Literature, identify the most important cultural productions of Humanity, and recognize different heritage resources

-E07 Characterize the gender social system in different cultural and historical contextsntexts

-E11 Relate society, land and culture, in all their manifestations, in their historic and chronological context

-G03 Correct oral and written communication

-G04 Ethical commitment and professional ethics

-T13 Value and promote own work qualityty
+4. Degree competences achieved in this course Course competen ices Code Description E01 Explain the great historical waves of Thought, Art and Literature, identify the most important cultural productions of Humanity, and recognize different heritage resources E07 Characterize the gender social system in different cultural and historical contextsntexts E11 Relate society, land and culture, in all their manifestations, in their historic and chronological context G03 Correct oral and written communication G04 Ethical commitment and professional ethics T13 Value and promote own work qualityty especially, in the last two centuries, in such a way that they have an analytical perspective of our present.

-5. Objectives or Learning Outcomes